Transnational care: Defining and understanding transnational care

 Loretta Baldassar has defined transnational caregiving as “the exchange of support and care across distance and national borders.”

 Transnational caregiving has emerged in to prominence due to globalization and global aging.
 Workforce mobility has increased not only across countries, but also with internal migration within countries.
 Typically people move from rural to urban areas for better opportunities.
 There are other factors like civil unrest in certain populations that can cause similar migration (see section on displaced person).
 Thus, the definition by Baldassar is broader and more largely applicable.
 With increased lifespan, more children are involved in care of older parents.
-In addition in China, it's one-child policy has left families without siblings to share the responsibilities of caring for older parents.
+In addition in China, its one-child policy has left families without siblings to share the responsibilities of caring for older parents.

 Some of the factors that affect transnational caregiving like gender, socio-economic class and culture are similar to factors for local care.
 In transnational settings, there are also factors such as travel, finances and governmental relations that have a great influence.